icaromotta/thunder-cash-api/README.md

-noo-boilerplate-auth 🤝
+noo-authentication-boilerplateh 🤝
 =======================

-Authentication Boilerplate for Node.js
+Simple authentication boilerplate for Node.js

 This boilerplate only covers the rules for authentication.
 Very common tools are used in the market, such as those highlighted below.
 It is open for adding other rules and data schemas.